nicolar/ansible/l7lb/README.md

 ## Notes

-Please customize keepalived.conf file with your VIPs addresses, customize also haproxy.cfg with your desired settings and backends.
+Please customize the inventory file with your VIPs addresses, customize also haproxy.cfg with your desired settings and backends.

 Remember also that a ```rhsm_secrets.yaml``` containing your RH subscription credential is needed.